view7677/java-interview-questions/pages/Spring.md

 Spring supports three ways to provide configuration metadata to Spring Container:

-XML based configuration: We can specify configuration data in an XML file.
+**XML based configuration**: We can specify configuration data in an XML file.

-Annotation-based configuration: We can use Annotations to specify configuration.
+**Annotation-based configuration**: We can use Annotations to specify configuration.
 This was introduced in Spring 2.5.

-Java-based configuration: This is introduced from Spring 3.0.
-We can embed annotations like @Bean, @Import, @Configuration in Java code to specify configuration metadata.
+**Java-based configuration**: This is introduced from Spring 3.0.
+We can embed annotations like `@Bean`, `@Import`, `@Configuration` in Java code to specify configuration metadata.

 #### 645. What are the different scopes of a Bean supported by Spring?